-The rules governing admission to practise have come under scrutiny of late.
+The rules governing admission to practise have come under scruting of late.
 Steps have been taken which show the way of the future.
-The President of the Victorian Law Institute points the way :
+The President of the Victorian Law Institute points the way:

 "There is a growing need for the profession to be more nationally minded.
 We are members of the one profession whether in practice in Queensland, Western Australia or Victoria.
-Why should there not be a common code of ethics, a common system of costing and a common professional . indemnity scheme?"
+Why should there not be a common code of ethics, a common system of costing and a common professional indemnity scheme?"
+43

-One of the far-seeing provisions introduced by the Judiciary Act (Amendment) Bill 1976 was that which would permit the appearance of practitioners admitted in any State to appear before a State court of another State when exercising Commonwealth jurisdiction.44 This will begin the process of eroding the protective requirements of residence by which the smaller States nave previously excluded practitioners from Sydney and Melbourne.
+One of the far-seeing provisions introduced by the Judiciary Act (Amendment) Bill:1976 was that which would permit the appearance of practitioners admitted in any State to appear before a State court of another State when exercising Commonwealth jurisdiction.
+This will begin the process of eroding the protective requirements of residence by which the smaller States have previously excluded practitioners from Sydney and Melbourne.

 There is no future in this kind of limitation upon the right to practice within Australia.
-Already steps have been taken in Europe, within the markedly different legal systems of the Continent and the United Kingdom, to abolish discrimination based on frontiers and to ensure reciprocity of legal representation.45 When the differences of language, culture and history, to say nothing of legal tradition in that context are measured against the Australian scene, it makes the justification of State impediments to practise hard to perceive.
+Already steps have been taken in Europe, within the markedly different legal systems of the Continent and the United Kingdom, to abolish discrimination based on frontiers and to ensure reciprocity of legal representation.
+When the differences of language, culture and history, to say nothing of legal tradition in that context are measured against the Australian scene, it makes the justification of State impediments to practise hard to perceive.
 The presence of Federal Courts, the admission of some practitioners in State courts, the growth of Commonwealth law and the prescience of State law societies clearly point the way of the future.
-Although there are obvious difficulties, given the present organisation of discipline of the profession by the Judges of the Supreme Courts of the several States, I predict that the Law Council will give fresh attention to this problem.
+Although there are obvious difficulties, given the present organisation of discipline of the profession by the Judges of the Supreme Courts of the several States, I predict that the Law Council will give fresh attention to thisproblem.
 By the turn of the century, I would expect a truly national profession enjoying complete reciprocity, at least before the courts and tribunals in every part of the country.
-United States writers are pessimistic about the emergence of a national Bar in the United States 46 Some Australian writers share this pessimism.
+United States writers are pessimistic about the emergence of a national Bar in the United States. $^{46}$ Some Australian writers share this pessimism.
 I do not.
-Forces are at work which will not go into reverse47 I have suggested some of them.
-I would only add the general relaxation in technical requirements such as nationality which are evidenced in recent Australian ... decisions.
-We have fewer_impediments to achieving a national profession than exist in the United States.
-The increasing contact between lawyers in all parts of the country will diminish the remaining barriers in the way of complete as we are reciprocity for the das that which would comit the appoints the readin io. ave completed in any state to appear before a
+Forces are at work which will not go into reverse $^{47}$ I have suggested some of them.
+I $\cdot$ would only add the general relaxation in technical requirements such as nationality which are evidenced in recent Australian decisions.
+48 We have fewer impediments to achieving a national profession than exist in the United States.
+The increasing contact between lawyers in all parts of the country will diminish the remaining barriers in the way of complete reciprocity.